Towards Continual Reinforcement Learning: A Review and Perspectives: Conclusion

 \section{Conclusion}

-To conclude this review, we would like to highlight some final considerations.
-While finding the right set of assumptions is an important meta challenge of continual reinforcement learning, we would like to make fewer assumptions in an effort to push the continual RL research community towards increasingly realistic settings.
+In summary, we would like to highlight final considerations.
+While finding the right set of assumptions is an important meta challenge of continual RL, we would like to push the continual RL research community towards increasingly realistic settings.
 Findings about the human brain, psychology, and cognitive behaviors, including animal learning, have laid strong foundations for the field of reinforcement learning.
-Sec.~\ref{sec:neuro} further highlights that perhaps bridging the gap between AI and computational neuroscience has promising potential to help make rapid advancements in the field of continual RL.
-We should aim to address these open problems of continual RL with the aspiration to deploy agents in challenging real-world applications where continual RL has potentially promising use cases.
-Supervised continual learning has seen some success in the same spirit; \citet{carlson2010toward} is one such successful example deployed in a true never ending continual learning fashion, albeit in a very controlled setting.
+Sec.~\ref{sec:neuro} further highlights that bridging the gap between AI and computational neuroscience has promising potential to help make rapid advancements in the field of continual RL.
+We should aim to address these open problems of continual RL with the aspiration to deploy agents in challenging real-world applications, where continual RL has potentially promising use cases.
+Supervised continual learning has seen some success in the same spirit; \citet{carlson2010toward} is one example deployed in a true never-ending continual learning fashion, albeit in a very controlled setting.
+More recently, Blenderbot~\citep{shuster2022blenderbot} is also a step in this direction in the context of conversational agents.
 While largely a theoretical field to date, continual RL marks a shift towards a more robust style of learning that, when successful, will greatly broaden the applicability of RL for real-world use cases.
-We hope that this survey can serve as a reference point for the continual RL research community to build off that will help us collectively understand and eventually achieve this lofty goal.
+We hope that this survey serves as a useful resource for the continual RL research community that will help us collectively understand and eventually achieve this lofty goal.